A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Common Issues That Can Cause Emissions Test Failures

 There are several common issues that can lead to a failed emissions test.
-Understanding these potential problems can help you address them proactively:
+Understanding these potential problems can help you address them proactively.
+A report VIN check can reveal if your vehicle has a history of these specific issues:

 Faulty Catalytic Converter